 As a Treatment for Parasitic Infections

 The natural anti-parasitic ingredients in oregano oil are effective deterrents against parasite-borne infections.
-A recent study revealed that the oil can destroy the norovirus which cause the stomach flu and gastroenteritis.
+A recent study revealed that the oil can destroy the norovirus which causes stomach flu and gastroenteritis.
 It has also been found to be beneficial against food-borne microorganisms like salmonella, E. coli, and listeria.
 It can be taken with liquids, sublingually, or as a skin application.

 Boosts Your Body’s Immune System

 Oil of oregano’s capability to strengthen your body’s immune system can protect you from easily catching bacteria and virus-borne sickness.
 It also carries powerful antioxidants to combat free radicals, as well as parasite-fighting properties to rid the body of parasitic attacks that can cause a lot of health issues.
-Oregano oil can be mixed with carrier oil and taken sublingually or used in a diffuser.
+Oregano oil can be mixed with a carrier oil and taken sublingually or used in a diffuser.